darrell-aevum/AISupport/README.md

 - App Level Config Settings: addons\ais\\"app name"\mapConfigs\\"map name.sqf"

 ## Upcoming Features / Changes:
 - Add Reinforcements App.
 - Add Resupply App.
 - Add instructions for Exad XM8 app.
 - Need to refine the configuration settings (Cost and Required Respect mostly)
+- Push to Master and update Exile Forum with new link and instructions.

 ## Known Issues

 ## Any and all assistance, ideas, and opinions are welcome.
+Feel free to contact me with your ideas.
+If you would like to help develop this addon, even beter!